mahsankhaan/cloud-pak-for-applications/README.md

 To know about it please visit [here](https://developer.ibm.com/articles/introduction-to-tekton-architecture-and-design/)

 Please follow below steps to initialize Tekton:
-1. Open Openshift Web Console.
+1. Open OpenShift Web Console.
 2. Once you are logged in successfully, select **Kabanero** from my project section.
 3. From left menu select **Cloud Pak for Applications**
 4. Now you can see the below screen.